 The Registered Dietician (Dena Norton): Here is where the tables turned in a BIG way.
 I began working with Dena, who is a Registered Dietician.
 Through the Dena, I…

 - Took the GI Map and learned I had a parasitic infection, H. Pylori, very low immune cells, and a SUPER leaky gut.
 We addressed all of this with antibiotics (prescribed by my general practitioner) and a gut healing protocol.
 This is when my healing began.
+A quick note: while Dena recommended I take natural antimicrobials to address my overgrowths, I had tried them so many times in the past with no result that I chose to bypass that option and go straight for the pharmaceuticals.
+Everyone’s journey is different so whether one takes natural antimicrobials or pharmaceutical antibiotics is entirely person-specific.

 - Did a comprehensive blood panel, revealing I am hypothyroid.
 I began taking Levothyroxine (synthetic thyroid hormone) prescribed by my general practitioner.